 Bone Marrow Recipe

-- 4 three inches long beef marrow bones;
+- 4 three inch long beef marrow bones;

 - Salt and pepper to taste;